diegoojeda/wordle-compose/Readme.md

 This duplication could be removed by adding an endpoint to check if the word is valid, but I didn't find it necessary at this stage of the development, as it's not a trivial decision because it would make us impossible to go for an offline mode.

+## CI - Bitrise

+A Bitrise CI has been created for this project.
+Even if the `bitrise.yml` file provided is the one that is created out of the box, it's interesting to always have a pipeline running with every push so that you get notified as soon as possible in case you break some tests.

+The app also gets published to the bitrise distribution servers so that you can share it easily.

 ## Improvements

 - Implement navigation with any given number of different libraries to benchmark which one fits your needs better.